charlieegan3/personal-website/source/blog/2015-05-22-building-and-shipping-my-side-project.html.markdown

 I took a break for a while after that, only making very minor changes over the exam period when I needed a break from the books.
 I started using an ['over 10 url'](https://news.ycombinator.com/over?points=10) for Hacker News and made some other adjustments to marginally reduce the number of collected items.
 Pressure of exams and all that.

 **May 15th:** I added a link to [points](http://pointsapp.co), a cool app I'd seen on Product Hunt.
-I'd found it was pretty good at summarizing articles wanted make it a feature.
+I'd found it was pretty good at summarising articles wanted make it a feature.
 I reached out to points and heard back from [Hugh Jones](https://twitter.com/hjonesr), he liked serializer and the points connection and offered to setup a post on [Product Hunt](http://www.producthunt.com/posts/serializer-io).

 **May 18th:** serializer did better than I ever expected and finished the day in the top 10 with around 100 votes at the time.
 Since I hadn't done any promotion before I saw a vast increase in traffic, I was impressed that the droplet held up.